FREE SHIPPING on orders of $85 or more

 Pickle has been spelled many different ways, including Before English spelling became standardized over the last few hundred years, spelling variations in names were a common occurrence.
 As the English language changed in the Middle Ages, absorbing pieces of Latin and French, as well as other languages, the spelling of people's names also changed considerably, even over a single lifetime.
 Pickles, Pickel, Pickle, Pykelworthe, Pickleworth and others.

-More information is included under the topic Early Pickle Notables in all our PDF Extended History products.
+More information is included under the topic Early Pickle Notables in all our PDF Extended History products and printed products wherever possible.

 In an attempt to escape the chaos experienced in England, many English families boarded overcrowded and diseased ships sailing for the shores of North America and other British colonies.
 Those families hardy enough, and lucky enough, to make the passage intact were rewarded with land and a social environment less prone to religious and political persecution.
 Many of these families became important contributors to the young colonies in which they settled.
 Early immigration and passenger lists have documented some of the first Pickles to arrive on North American shores:

-Pickle Settlers in the United States in the 18th Century
+Pickle Settlers in United States in the 18th Century

 The Pickle Family Crest was acquired from the Houseofnames.com archives.
 The Pickle Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.